cjqzhao/grpc-codelabs/codelabs/grpc-rust-getting-started/README.md

 To build and start a server, we:

 1. Specify the port we want to use to listen for client requests
-2. Create a service with features loaded in
+2. Create a `RouteGuideService` with features loaded in
 3. Create an instance of the gRPC server using `RouteGuideServer::new()` using the service we created.
 4. Register our service implementation with the gRPC server.
-5. Call `serve()` on the server with our port details to do a blocking wait until the process is killed or `Stop()` is called.
+5. Call `serve()` on the server with our port details to do a blocking wait until the process is killed.

 ## Creating the client